gifitsp/taf/README.md

 * Nanosecond timestamp available.
 * Developed with standard C++, corss-platform (windows and linux) is definitely supported.
 * All dependencies included in pack, no need to download any other libs (like TBB).
-* Provide C interface for multiple language calls.
+* Provide C interface for multiple language calls (like Python).
 * The delay for a simple application could be less 10us.

 ## Before Compilation